Skip to content

 Diversifying our organization:

-We are working to increase the diversity of our organization at all levels, including our supporter base, volunteer leaders, regional coordinators, staff and governing boards.
+We are working to increase the diversity of our organization at all levels, including our supporter base, volunteer leaders, staff, and governing boards.

 You can find out about job openings in the footer of our website.
 Additionally, we are supporting our volunteers as they work on diversity and inclusion in their local chapters.